debitoor/safe-json-stringify/README.md

 JSON.stringify(obj); // {"foo":"bar"}
 ```

-This is kinda bad, because we could make that function throw an error.
+This is kinda bad because we could make that function throw an error.

 ```js
 // Never ever do this in your code.
 Please.